INRIA/scikit-learn-mooc/slides/ml_concepts.md

 apart?

 For this, I will describe the irises with numbers.
-I can measure the dimensions of there sepal and petal. *Pick up a ruler, and pretend to measure*
+I can measure the dimensions of their sepal and petal. *Pick up a ruler, and pretend to measure*

 --